wei4194162/prepare_coco_for_openimage/README.md

 <h4 id="1">1.
 Define category</h4>

-in `mmdetection/mmdet/datasets/coco.py`.
+In `mmdetection/mmdet/datasets/coco.py`.
 Change the tuple of CLASSES to the tuple of the dataset.
 E.g:

 ```
 CLASSES = ('dog', 'cat')